thewhitetulip/intro-to-vuejs/1_introduction.md

 		// options
 	})

 We pass the options object while intializing Vue's root instance for our app.

 It contains the

-1. `el`: element which the app is going to be bound
+1. `el`: element which the app is going to be bound.
+The Vue app exists **only** in this tag.
 1. `data`: the data of our app.
 Every variable which we are going to use in the template needs to be defined here.
 1. `lifecycle callbacks`: There are many of these, we will get to them later.
 Creating an object in Vue is a process, there are lifecycle callbacks involved like mounted (when the componenet is ready and inserted in the DOM).